Updated: Mar 23

 Have you ever pegged yourself as a ‘country’ person?
 Well, then you might choose to live in the ‘countryside’ (now loosely describing anywhere on Earth not inhabited by millions of humans).
 Surprisingly, country living allows more freedom than anyone could have imagined in the past — energy, food, connections to the world around you, they’re all provided on-demand — thanks to a completely distributed network of resources empowering every household to live self-sufficiently and independently.
 But where do all of these ‘resources' come from?

 Funny you should ask!
-Personal greenhouses, referred to more broadly as ‘resource centers’, harvest everything for you ranging from renewable energy and fresh water to agricultural produce and proteins created from thin air and beneficially-reprogrammed bacteria.
+What appear to be personal greenhouses, referred to more broadly as ‘resource centers’, generate and harvest everything for you ranging from renewable energy and fresh water to agricultural produce and proteins created from thin air and beneficially-reprogrammed bacteria.
 Using CO2 extracted from the atmosphere and humanity’s past, 3D-printed graphene objects are made for home, farm or work use.
 The 2070s have re-popularized an old building technology — most houses and resource centers are made from ‘enhanced concrete’, a natural calcareous concrete produced by microbes that actually heals the damage done from mechanical and environmental stress over time using carbon from the air.
-If it could, your home would laugh at tornado warnings.
+Your home laughs at tornado warnings.

 It gets even better.
 Everything is now powered by hydrogen and electricity — pollution is a thing of the past; low-income families are no longer victims of disproportionate environmental health inequality, no longer being priced out of the ‘cleaner’ parts of town.
 Instead, career choice and needs, family size, survival expenses, energy requirements and proximity to work (if you’re not one of the majority working from home) are just a few of the factors deciding the optimal location, size and cost of your living space.
 Your apartment receives electricity from a community microgrid that supplies 100% renewable energy with several months of reserve backup for emergencies and natural disasters.
-Community- and building-sponsored agriculture is standard — your dietary preferences are procured weekly by urban farmers working on the same block, if not literally right overhead on the roof of your apartment next to the beehives.
+Community- and building-sponsored agriculture is standard — your dietary preferences are procured weekly by volunteer urban farmers who live on the same block and harvest crops from the roof of your apartment, next to the beehives.

 No longer is your home something that you want to simply upgrade with new trinkets and things.
 Now, we enjoy ‘updating’ our homes with new software, new microbes, new features and functionality.
 Just as over-the-air updates to your cell phone, laptop computer or electric vehicle (EV) 50 years ago increased their technological capability — your appliances, lights and electrical panels become smarter as a result of your home’s core operating system learning through data analytics.
 Individual systems also learn and improve on their own, contributing to the greater quality of the network created by your home’s automation portal.